jump-dev/Gurobi.jl/README.md

 2. Install this package using ``Pkg.add("Gurobi")``.

 3. Make sure the ``GUROBI_HOME`` environmental variable is set to the path of the Gurobi directory.
 This is part of a standard installation.
-The Gurobi library will be searched for in ``GUROBI_HOME/lib``.
+The Gurobi library will be searched for in ``GUROBI_HOME/lib`` on unix platforms and ``GUROBI_HOME/bin`` on Windows.
 If the library is not found, check that your version is listed in ``deps/build.jl``.

 4. Now, you can start using it.